Archimedes' Revenge: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Oliver Knill for sharing the image in Figure~\ref{fg:revenge-solid} that appears on his webpage~\cite{KnillLi17} (which also includes Runze Li's suggested solution), and for helpful comments.
+We are grateful to Oliver Knill for sharing the image in Figure~\ref{fg:revenge-solid} that appears on his webpage~\cite{KnillLi17} (which also includes the student's suggested solution), and for helpful comments.
 We also acknowledge support from the Vicerrectoría de Investigación of the Universidad de Costa~Rica.